Katze zischt. Aggressive Katzen zÀhmen.

 Errors and solutions:

-• Going too fast: Give the cat time to adjust.
+• Don't rush things: Give the cat time to adjust.

 • Punishment: Never punish the cat – this destroys trust.

-• Ignoring signals: Pay attention to body language such as hissing or ears pinned back.
+• Ignoring signals: Pay attention to body language such as hissing or pinned ears.

 "How long does it take to tame a cat?"